SEXUAL HARRASSMENT, SEXUAL MISCONDUCT, DATING VIOLENCE, DOMESTIC VIOLENCE AND STALKING POLICY

 Force - the use of physical violence and/or imposing on someone physically to gain sexual access.
 Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or product consents (e.g., “Have sex with me or I’ll hit you.
 Okay, don’t hit me, I’ll do what you want”.)

-Harassment – A form of discrimination consisting of unwanted conduct that is so severe, pervasive, or persistent that it creates an intimidating, hostile, or offensive environment that would cause a reasonable person substantial emotional distress and undermine the ability to work, study, learn, or participate in regular life activities or in the activities of the University, and actual does cause the harassed person(s) these difficulties.
+Harassment – A form of discrimination consisting of unwanted conduct that is so severe, pervasive, or persistent that it creates an intimidating, hostile, or offensive environment that would cause a reasonable person substantial emotional distress and undermine the ability to work, study, learn, or participate in regular life activities or in the activities of the university, and actual does cause the harassed person(s) these difficulties.
 Harassing conduct may be verbal, written, visual, electronic or physical in nature.

-Hostile Environment – An environment created through conduct that is so severe, pervasive, or persistent that it interferes with or limits a person’s ability to participate in or benefit from the University’s programs and services.
+Hostile Environment – An environment created through conduct that is so severe, pervasive, or persistent that it interferes with or limits a person’s ability to participate in or benefit from the university’s programs and services.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment, particularly is the harassment is physical.
 A single or isolated incident of sex or gender-based harassment or discrimination may create a hostile environment if the incident is sufficiently severe, additional use of personal networking programs may create a hostile environment if the use is intimidating or offensive and is sufficiently severe, persistent, or pervasive that it interferes with an individual’s ability to participate or benefit from programs and services.

-Incapacitation - a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the “who, what, when, where why or how” of their sexual interaction).
+Incapacitation - a state in which someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the “who, what, when, where why or how” of their sexual interaction).
 Sexual activity with someone who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated (by alcohol or other drug use, unconsciousness or blackout), constitutes a violation of this policy.

 This policy also covers a person whose incapacity results from mental disability, sleep, involuntary physical restraint, or from the taking of rape drugs.
 Possession, use and/or distribution of any of these substance, including Rohypnol, Ketomine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another students is a violation of this policy.
 More information on these drugs can be found at http://www.911rape.org/